electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

 .. _documentation-marocco: https://brainscales-r.kip.uni-heidelberg.de:8443/view/doc/job/doc-dsl_marocco/marocco_Documentation

-In the following the build and work flow on UHEI NM-PM1 cluster frontend nodes is described.
-If the NM-PM1 is accessed through the Collaboratory or the Python client, the installation can be skipped.
+In the following the build and work flow on UHEI BrainScaleS cluster frontend nodes is described.
+If the BrainScaleS is accessed through the Collaboratory or the Python client, the installation can be skipped.

 Installation